 - Heat a large non-stick pan over medium heat.
-When the pan is hot add cabbage, Red Wine Vinegar, 5 tablespoon water, 1 teaspoon of sugar and a dash of salt.
+When the pan is hot add cabbage, Red Wine Vinegar, 5 tablespoon water, 1 tsp of sugar and a dash of salt.
 Stirring occasionally until bright pink.
 Remove cabbage from the pan into a bowl.
 Set aside.

 - Heat a large non-stick pan over medium-high heat.
 Once the pan is hot, add 2 teaspoon of olive oil and the marinated beef strips.
 Cook for approximately 5 mins or until browned (medium-rare).